 We recommend the Authority develop policies and procedures for monitoring the outsourcing contract for the tracking of real estate.

-The Authority completed a partial inventory of fixed assets in the third quarter of calendar of 2017 and has started a comprehensive inventory of the fixed asset inventory as of November of 2018.
 An internal, and collaborative effort with our realty contractor, to include all required informational requirements for compliance with FTA Circular C 5010.1E, Chapter IV in the ensuing fiscal year is underway.